-'Normative' Supranationalism (the governmental structure of the EC/EU)
+'Normative' Supranationalism (the characteristics of the EC/EU law)

-It relates to the question: can the European Communities/Union norms be directly be applied in the MSs legal orders?
-Do they prevail or not over contrasting domestic rules?

-It is a matter concerning the interplay between Union and national legal orders
+- It relates to the questions: - can the European Communities/Union norms be directly applied in the MSs legal orders? - Do they prevail or not over contrasting domestic rules? - It is a matter concerning the interplay between Union and national legal orders intergovernmentalism -

-- → supranationalism -

-- ✓ Direct effect of Union norms

-- ✓ Supremacy of Union norms
+- ✓ Direct effect of Union norms - ✓ Supremacy of Union norms

-- → intergovernmentalism traditional int'l law: whether int'l norms may be directly be enforced within the domestic legal order solely depends on this latter
+✓ traditional int'l law → whether int'l norms may be directly be enforced within the domestic legal order solely depends on this latter